rulewis/journey-optimizer.en/help/using/get-started-datasets.md

 Learn how to create datasets in [this documentation](https://experienceleague-review.corp.adobe.com/docs/experience-platform/catalog/datasets/overview.html){target="_blank"}.

 Adding data to Adobe Experience Platform is the foundation to building a Profile.
-You will then be able to leverage profiles in Adobe Journey Optimizer.
+You will then be able to leverage profiles in [!DNL Adobe Journey Optimizer].
 First define schemas, use ETL tools to prepare and standardize your data, then create datasets based on your schemas.

 [!DNL :arrow_forward:] [Learn how create and configure a dataset](#video-dataset)

-The **Datasets** workspace in the Adobe Journey Optimizer user interface allows you to explore data and create datasets.
+The **Datasets** workspace in the [!DNL Adobe Journey Optimizer] user interface allows you to explore data and create datasets.

 ![](assets/datasets-home.png)